Myth two – The Dividend and Personal Savings Allowances mean ISAs aren’t worth bothering with

 Myth three – You can’t take money out and pay it back in

-If you hold money in an ISA, you can take this out of your account and put it back in within the same tax year without this affecting your annual allowance.
+If you hold money in an ISA, you can take it out and pay it back in within the same tax year without it affecting your annual allowance.

 For example, if you’ve used £10,000 of your ISA allowance this tax year, and take out £2,000, you could put it back in before the tax year ends on 5 April, and still be able to pay in a further £10,000 – the remainder of your £20,000 allowance.
 Not all ISA providers offer this flexibility though, so check with yours before withdrawing any money.